apache/bookkeeper/site3/website/src/pages/community/meeting.md

 # Community meetings

 The community meeting runs bi-weekly on Thursday 8am - 9am PST.
-The meeting link is [https://goo.gl/iyRA6G](https://goo.gl/iyRA6G).

 The meeting is typically comprised of 3 parts: